-This is the unglamorous, and sometimes tedious aspect of living in a place like this.
+This is the un-glamorous, and sometimes tedious aspect of living in a place like this.
 The necessary graft which enables us (and you) to enjoy the views and scenes throughout the year which feature in my blog posts.
 The few photographs and style of writing on these pages reflect this – snapped quickly as a simple aide-memoire often after the tasks are completed, and simple typed up factual notes, before I’ve forgotten what’s been going on.

 January Week 1: